EOFY Offer: 90% off your plan for your first 3 months

 Use time blocking

-Time blocking assigns specific hours to specific tasks.
-Instead of working from a to-do list, you work from your calendar.
+Time blocking assigns specific hours to specific tasks on your calendar.
+Instead of working from a to-do list, you work from scheduled blocks.

 How to increase productivity

-You can increase productivity by improving four key areas of your business:
+You can increase productivity by improving seven key areas of your business.
+Each area targets a different resource or habit that affects your output.

-Tools are made specifically to amplify the efforts of their users.
-A carpenter can do a lot more with an electric drill than they can with a hand drill.
-Find the tools that'll amplify your work.
-Sometimes it might be as simple as software that cuts down double-handling of information.
+Sometimes it's as simple as software that cuts down double handling of information.
 A booking system that schedules jobs straight into your calendar is one example.
 Accounting software that integrates with important business systems like payments or point of sale is another.

-Upgrading work tools costs money, and many small business owners hesitate to invest.
+Many small business owners hesitate to invest in upgrades.
 Professor Marc Cowling of Oxford Brookes University identified five common barriers:

 Follow these steps to upgrade your work tools:

-Smarter methods help you work more efficiently by eliminating waste and streamlining how tasks get done.
+Smarter methods help you work more efficiently by cutting waste from your workflows.
 Many businesses develop processes early on and never revisit them, even as circumstances change.

 • double handling: tasks passed back and forth unnecessarily or repeated